Abir Congo Company

 The Abir Congo Company (founded as the Anglo-Belgian India Rubber Company and later known as the Compagnie du Congo Belge) was a company that exploited natural rubber in the Congo Free State, the private property of King Leopold II of Belgium.
 The company was founded with British and Belgian capital and was based in Belgium.
 By 1898 there were no longer any British shareholders and the Anglo-Belgian India Rubber Company changed its name to the Abir Congo Company and changed its residence for tax purposes to the Free State.
 The company was granted a large concession in the north of the country and the rights to tax the inhabitants.
 This tax was taken in the form of rubber obtained from a relatively rare rubber vine.
 The collection system revolved around a series of trade posts along the two main rivers in the concession.
 Each post was commanded by a European agent and manned with armed sentries to enforce taxation and punish any rebels.

 Abir enjoyed a boom through the late 1890s, by selling a kilogram of rubber in Europe for up to 10 fr which had cost them just 1.35 fr.
 However, this came at a cost to the human rights of those who could not pay the tax with imprisonment, flogging and other corporal punishment recorded.
 Abir's failure to suppress destructive harvesting methods and to maintain rubber plantations meant that the vines became increasingly scarce and by 1904 profits began to fall.
 During the early 1900s famine and disease spread across the concession, a natural disaster judged by some to have been exacerbated by Abir's operations, further hindering rubber collection.
 The 1900s also saw widespread rebellions against Abir's rule in the concession and attempts at mass migration to the French Congo or southwards.
 These events typically resulted in Abir dispatching an armed force to restore order.

 A series of reports into the operation of the Free State were issued starting with the British Consul, Roger Casement's Casement Report and followed by reports commissioned by the Free State and Leopold II.
 These detailed unlawful killings and other abuses made by Abir and Leopold II was embarrassed into instituting reforms.
 These began with the appointment of American Richard Mohun by Leopold II as director of Abir.
 However, rubber exports continued to fall and rebellions increased, resulting in the Free State assuming control of the concession in 1906.
-Abir continued to receive a portion of profits from rubber exports and in 1911 was refounded as a rubber plantation harvesting company.
-The later history of the company is unknown but it was still active in 1926.
+Abir continued to receive a portion of profits from rubber exports and in 1911 was refounded as a rubber plantation harvesting company: the Compagnie du Congo Belge.
+The later history of the company is unknown but it was still active in 1939.